-We and each holder agree in the indenture to treat the notes as contingent payment debt instruments for United States federal income tax purposes.
+On a consolidated basis, we had \$2,263.4 million of debt outstanding as of September 30, 2004, none of which was secured debt and \$344.5 million of which was subordinated debt.
+Of the \$2,263.4 million, our subsidiaries had \$105.6 million of indebtedness outstanding as of September 30, 2004.
+United States Federal Income Tax Considerations We and each holder agree in the indenture to treat the notes as contingent payment debt instruments for United States federal income tax purposes.
 As a holder of notes, you will agree to accrue original issue discount on a constant yield to maturity basis at a rate comparable to the rate at which we would borrow in a noncontingent, nonconvertible borrowing, 8.75%, compounded semi-annually, even though the notes will have a significantly lower stated yield to maturity.
 You may recognize taxable income in each year significantly in excess of interest payments (whether fixed or contingent) actually received in that year.
 Additionally, you will generally be required to recognize ordinary income on any gain realized, including the fair market value of stock received, on a sale, exchange, conversion or redemption of the notes.
 No ruling will be obtained from the Internal Revenue Service concerning the application of the contingent payment debt rules to the notes.
 You should consult your own tax advisor concerning the tax consequences of owning the notes.

-We will not receive any of the proceeds from the sale by any selling securityholder of the notes or the shares of common stock issuable upon conversion of the notes.

-The notes have been issued in book-entry form, which means that they are represented by one or more permanent global securities registered in the name of a nominee of The Depository Trust Company ("DTC").
+Use of Proceeds We will not receive any of the proceeds from the sale by any selling securityholder of the notes or the shares of common stock issuable upon conversion of the notes.
+Book-Entry Form The notes have been issued in book-entry form, which means that they are represented by one or more permanent global securities registered in the name of a nominee of The Depository Trust Company ("DTC").
 The global securities have been deposited with the trustee as custodian for DTC.

-The notes issued in the initial placement are eligible for trading on the Private Offerings, Resales and Trading through Automatic Linkages Market, commonly referred to as the PORTAL Market.
+Trading The notes issued in the initial placement are eligible for trading on the Private Offerings, Resales and Trading through Automatic Linkages Market, commonly referred to as the PORTAL Market.
 Notes sold using this prospectus, however, will no longer be eligible for trading in the PORTAL system.
 We have not listed, and do not intend to list, the notes on any securities exchange or automated quotation system.
 Our common stock is listed on the New York Stock Exchange under the symbol "IPG."